Key Takeaways

 Powders work well for men who struggle with swallowing or want to mix supplements into smoothies.
 However, they may include natural flavors or sweeteners that some prefer to avoid.

-Bioavailability, Getting Nutrients Where They Need to Go
+Bioavailability: Getting Nutrients Where They Need to Go

 Taking fat-soluble vitamins (A, D, E, K) with meals containing healthy fats improves absorption.
 Water-soluble B vitamins can be taken anytime but are often better tolerated with food to prevent stomach upset.